bluebird75/luaunit/doc/index.rst

 .. _Test Anything Protocol: http://testanything.org/

-To demonstrate the different output formats, we will take the example of the `Getting Started`_ section and add the following two failing cases:
+To demonstrate the different output formats, we will take the example of the `Getting started with LuaUnit`_ section and add the following two failing cases:

 .. code-block:: lua